YunoHost-Apps/calibreweb_ynh/doc/ADMIN.md

-### Post install

-Users having the calibreweb.main authorization group can be automatically sync from within the app, by using the "Import LDAP user" function.
-Deletion of a Yunohost User will delete the according calibreweb-user.

 ### Library management

-* **Library** will be placed in `/home/yunohost.multimedia/share/eBook` folder except if both :
-  - calibreweb is set as a private application
-  - calibreweb library is set as a public library

-In this case the library will be set in `/home/yunohost.multimedia/[admin]/eBook` folder.
-Library folder can always be changed manually in the application settings by the administrator.

 * By default, Yunohost backup process **will backup** Calibreweb library.
 You may deactivate backup of the library with